niuchuangnn/M3FM/README.md

 M3FM (medical multimodal-multitask foundation model) is the first-of-its-kind foundation model architecture with an application in lung cancer screening (LCS).

 ## Installation
-Assuming [Anaconda](https://www.anaconda.com/) with python 3.9 a step-by-step example for installing this project is as follows:
+Assuming [Anaconda](https://www.anaconda.com/) with python 3.9 installed, a step-by-step to set up environment is as follows:

 ```shell script
 conda install pytorch torchvision pytorch-cuda=12.1 -c pytorch -c nvidia